govipul/GoMicroservices/episode_7/README.md

 # Problem faced in episode 7
 Documenting the REST API with Swagger

-### first which i noiced that nic has created a beautiful env package and is using that package to manage the server address. ###
+### first which i noiced that nic has created a env package and is using that package to manage the server address. ###
 So for that please follow the following steps:
 1. ```go get github.com/nicholasjackson/env```
 2. Add the above package in your import files